 Suffering a traumatic injury in a car can cause a lot of problems, not only physically but also financially.
 The Florida Car Accident Guide was created by Perenich Law Injury Attorneys in order to help residents get the compensation they need and deserve.

 Car accidents are terribly serious and can leave you too injured to return to your normal life and that can be really frustrating.
 If you are feeling worried about your physical wellbeing and your financial stability, you probably want to pursue a car accident claim.
 We want to guide you through that legal process to a successful outcome.

 Here in the Tampa Bay Area, and especially along dangerous roads like U.S. Hwy.
 19, Interstate 4, and Dale Mabry, the most common reasons for catastrophic car accidents often include driver inattention due to cell phones and blatant disregard of traffic laws.
 In the worst cases, drivers are inebriated by alcohol or drugs and have recklessly decided to put innocent motorists at risk by getting behind the wheel of their vehicle.
 While unsafe road conditions such as dense fog, heavy rains or brush fires are often contributing factors to auto accidents, of all the reasons the most common factor is simply driver negligence.

-Our lawyers at PERENICH The Law Firm have devoted their professional careers to representing the innocent victims of auto accidents.
+Our lawyers at Perenich Law Injury Attorneys have devoted their professional careers to representing the innocent victims of auto accidents.
 Our car wreck attorneys are dedicated to restoring your life and the hope of a bright future.
 As practicing Tampa Bay car accident lawyers, we’re acutely skilled and experienced in all types of automobile accident cases, even those involving whiplash, paralysis, permanent disability and death.